Olympus Diver Justice Pt.3

 That made it worse.

 Trigger dropped with him.
-So did four elite squads: Pyre Lance, Ember Fangs, Ash Guard, and the Ghosts of 27.
+So did the rest of the Sovereigns Guard.
 No formation.
 No fanfare.
 Just orbital flame.

-They breached the hull of the cruiser in five seconds.
+They breached the Settlements Defenses in five seconds.

-Trigger moved like a scythe through grain, rotary flamer roaring in enclosed halls.
-Titus walked in fire’s wake, weaponless, his voice a whisper amplified through every deck:
+Trigger moved like a scythe through grain, flamer roaring in enclosed halls.
+Titus walked in fire’s wake, Eliminating every Coward, his voice a whisper amplified through every deck:

 One diver tried to surrender.
 Titus burned him to ash.